JacobHoukes/bestbuy/README.md

 SecondHalfPrice: Buy one at full price, second at half price

 Buy2Get1Free: For every 3 items, pay for 2

-## 🧪 Testing and Extension
-This is a great starting point for building on:

-Add product categories or descriptions

-Extend with file/database persistence

-Add a GUI with frameworks like Tkinter or PyQt

 ## 👨‍💻 Author
 Developed by Jacob Houkes as a programming exercise.